Azure/aad-pod-identity/website/content/en/docs/Configure/deploy_aad_pod_dedicated_sp.md

 linkTitle: "Deploy AAD Pod Identity with a Dedicated Service Principal"
 weight: 2
 description: >
-  To enable user to use a separate service principal (aad-pod-identity admin service principal) other than the cluster service princial and to move away from /etc/kubernetes/azure.json.
+  To enable user to use a separate service principal (aad-pod-identity admin service principal) other than the cluster service principal and to move away from /etc/kubernetes/azure.json.
 ---

 > Available from 1.5 release

 ## The why

-Goal: To enable user to use a separate service principal (aad-pod-identity admin service principal) other than the cluster service princial and to move away from `/etc/kubernetes/azure.json`.
+Goal: To enable user to use a separate service principal (aad-pod-identity admin service principal) other than the cluster service principal and to move away from `/etc/kubernetes/azure.json`.

 Users now have the option to deploy aad-pod-identity with a separate service principal which is together with its secret and other configurations stored in a Kubernetes secret object.